burke-md/monsters/README.md

 - commitBattleMovesHash -- This will be called by individual players to commit hashed moves array.
 See instructions for this.

-- _defineBattleMoves --This enters actually moved into the previously empty battle record.
+- revealBattleMoves --This validates, reveals and enters the moves into the battle record.
+The moves can now be viewed.

 - _evaluateBattleMoves --This function determins the outcome and calls another function : _updateBattleInfoResult